danadesrosiers/silex-annotation-provider/README.md

 ```
 annot.cache
 -----------
-An instance of a class that implements Doctrine\Common\Cache\Cache.
-This is the cache that will be used by the AnnotationReader to cache annotations so they don't have to be parsed every time.
-Make sure to include Doctrine Cache as it is not a required dependency of this project.
+An instance of a class that implements Psr\SimpleCache\CacheInterface.
+This cache is used to cache annotation and the controller list to improve performance.

 annot.base_uri (Enables Faster Controller Registration)
 --------------